Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Rocky mountain wood tick

 The Rocky Mountain wood tick is also known as a wood tick.
 It gets its name from the area it is commonly found.
-These ticks live in the wooded areas and open grasslands of the Rocky Mountain states.
-It is a hard tick with a reddish-brown, flat, oval body.
-Similar to the American dog tick, the female has gray markings that become more distinct when feeding.
-The males have grayish-white spots.
-Males are also smaller than females who can grow between 1/8″ and 5/8″.
 Like the lone star tick, the Rocky Mountain wood tick has different hosts during each life stage.
 During the larva and nymph stage, the ticks feed on smaller animals.
-Once they reach adulthood, they will feed on larger animals and humans.
+Once they reach adulthood, they feed on humans and larger animals.

 Tips to Avoid Ticks